sadafsk/FL_RD/README.md

 Project: Lossy Gradient Compression: How Much Accuracy Can One Bit Buy?

 Acknowledgment:
-We used some parts of the federated learning code of  in our simulations.
+We used some parts of the federated learning code in the following link to implement our simulations.

 https://github.com/nicolagulmini